 In one regime or another, women’s clothing is a pawn in the government’s desperate need for power.
 No matter the reason or excuse, governments attack women’s right to choose what they wear and to assert control over their people.

-Irene is a Dual Degree student in Business Administration and International Relations.
-She was born in Barcelona, and also lived in Detroit and Bonn.
-She is currently a news writer for the Stork, and often covers Global Affairs and politics.
+A Dual Degree student in Business Administration and International Relations.
+Born in Barcelona, and also lived in Detroit and Bonn.
+Currently an Opinion writer for the Stork, and often covers Global Affairs and politics.